Professor Robert Lamb

 I have held visiting fellowships at UC Berkeley (Center for British Studies, Autumn 2007), the University of St. Andrews (Centre for Ethics, Philosophy and Public Affairs, Spring 2010) and the University of Sydney (Institute for Democracy and Human Rights, Spring 2013), and I am a Global Associate of the Sydney Democracy Network.

-Away from university life, my interests include unambitious rambling towards country pubs, playing 5-a-side football (with steadily diminishing prowess) and occasionally chess, listening to country music, and making much of my semi-Italian heritage through love of food, wine, films, and football.
+Away from university life, my interests include unambitious rambling towards country pubs, playing 5-a-side football (with steadily diminishing prowess) and occasionally chess, listening to country music, and making much of my semi-Italian heritage through love of Italian food, wine, films, and football.
 I regularly head back home to Scotland and also to Texas to visit my wife's family.
 Most of my heroes are fictional detectives.